microsoft/FluidFramework/BREAKING.md

 ### test-drivers and test-pairwise-generator packages will no longer be published

 These packages are currently published as `@fluidframework/test-drivers` and `@fluidframework/test-pairwise-generator`.
-These will be moved to the `@fluid-internal` scope will no longer be published.
+These will be moved to the `@fluid-internal` scope and will no longer be published.

 ## 2.0.0-internal.3.0.0 Breaking changes